Not the most relevant intro, but have you heard Lana Del Rey’s cover of Doin’ Time by Sublime? (Yeah, I used to think it was called Summertime, too.)

 Excuse me while I high five myself because I am crushing this resolution.
 Am I still hella busy?
 Yeah, sure.
-But I’ve been good about
+But I’ve been good about keeping me time separate.

 Now, my focus is on managing my commitments so I don’t have to cut into my personal time.
 I feel like that’s the root of many of my time management problems.